Sour Cream Streusel Coffee Cake Recipe

 - 1/4 teaspoon salt

-- 1. In a large bowl, cream butter and sugar until light and fluffy.
-Beat in the eggs, sour cream and vanilla.
-Combine the flour, baking powder, baking soda and salt; add to creamed mixture and beat until combined.
+- 1. Combine all topping ingredients; set aside.
+For cake, cream butter and sugar in mixing bowl.
+Add eggs, sour cream and vanilla extract; mix well.
+Combine flour, baking powder, baking soda and salt.
+Add to butter and egg mixture; beat until combined.
 Pour half the batter into a greased 13-in. x 9-in. baking pan.
+Sprinkle with half the topping mixture.
+Add remaining batter and topping.
+Bake at 325° for 40 minutes or until done.
+Yield: 12-15 servings.

 Reviews for Sour Cream Streusel Coffee Cake